penumbragames/tankanarchy/README.md

 # Contributing:
   - Fork this repository and set it up on your computer.
+  - The `search-src` script will help you search for TODOs in the source code.
+  Run `search-src todo` to find things that need to be fixed or modified.
   - Commit to your own fork and send a pull request to the master repository.
   - Note that only compiled sources are exposed on the server but are not committed to this repository.
 Do not commit compiled sources (/static/dist).